citsmartdocs/documentation/en-us/docs/citsmart-platform-9/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

     Contracts that use/provide the service.
 Could be customers, departments, external providers, etc.
+    The sales price based on the Gold, Silver and Bronze SLA should also be defined or configured based on the cost of service.

 | Function                   | Description     |
 |----------------------------|-----------------|